SchmidtPhilipp/quantforce/README.md

 The installation requirements for the subpackages is quite tight.
 Ensure to use python=3.10 otherwise some packages are incompatible.
-For generating latex plots a installaation of latex is necessary.
+For generating LaTeX plots a local LaTeX installation is necessary.

 ```bash
 # Clone the repository